Welcome to The American Legion and Great Bridge Post 280

-Our Services Officer is Thomas (Chris) McDonald.
-He can be reached at firstname.lastname@example.org or via the Post - 757-547-2120 or his cell phone 808-779-5975.
+His name is Thomas (Chris) McDonald and he can be reached at firstname.lastname@example.org or via the Post - 757-547-2120 or his cell phone 808-779-5975.
 E-mail or call him to obtain help with VA Claims and other Services Officer related paperwork.

 The following are some of our programs:

 Post 280 sponsors a Youth Junior Shooting Sports Team.
 They are called The Ravens.
 Contact William (Joe) Pocan via the post 757-547-2120 for more info or if you have a youngster that is interrested in the Youth Shooting Program.

 For 2015, Post 280 sponsored 10 Boys State candidates.

 For 2015, Post 280 sponsored 1 Junior Youth Baseball Team, they are playing in the State Championship as I type this.

 Post 280 supports the Junior ROTC programs for two Chesapeake schools.

 Post 280 sponsors a Law and Order evening to honor the Chesapeake Police Departments - Patrolman of the Year, Chesapeake Sheriff Departments - Deputy of the Year, Fire Department/EMT - Officer of the Year, and Virginia State Police - Division 5, Trooper of the Year.